walterhiggins/WMPJS/book-outline.md

 Minecraft is often described as 'Virtual Lego', Programming is similar and offers the same rewards, It is enormously creative and can be great fun.

 ### Greeting Players in Style
-As a final fluorish to this plugin let's add something a little more spectacular than a simple text message.
+To make players feel welcome, let's add something a little more spectacular than a simple text message.
 Let's greet each new player with a firework which launches when and where they join the server.

 @@listing greetPlayers_v3.js Greeting Players with Fireworks